michaeluno/amazon-auto-links/readme.txt

 - @todo introduce a new unit type Comparision Table

 == Changelog ==

+= 3.10.1 =
+- Added the `Singapore` locale for the category unit type.

 = 3.10.0 - 11/23/2019 =
 - Added the ability to specify preferred language and currency for units.